sbcd90/go-hana-adapter/README.md

 Examples
 ========

-Check the tests directory for the test cases
+- Check the "/src/tests" directory for the test cases

-Travis-CI tests to be provided.
+- Travis-CI tests to be provided.

+ToDo
+====

+- Bug fixes
+- Adding more test cases